Variational Algorithms for Marginal MAP: Introduction

 These three types of inference tasks are listed in order of increasing difficulty: max-inference is NP-complete, while sum-inference is \#P-complete, and mixed-inference is $\mathrm{NP}^{\mathrm{PP}}$-complete \citep{Park04, de2011new}.
 Practically speaking, max-inference tasks have a host of efficient algorithms such as loopy max-product BP, tree-reweighted BP, and dual decomposition~\cite[see e.g., ][]{Koller_book, Sontag_optbook}.
 Sum-inference is more difficult than max-inference: for example there are models, such as those with binary attractive pairwise potentials, on which sum-inference is \#P-complete but max-inference is tractable \citep{greig1989exact, jerrum1993polynomial}.

 Mixed-inference is even much harder than either max- or sum- inference problems alone: marginal MAP can be NP-hard even on tree structured graphs, as illustrated in the example in \figref{fig:hiddenchain} \citep{Koller_book}.
 The difficulty arises in part because the max and sum operators do not commute, causing the feasible elimination orders to have much higher induced width than for sum- or max-inference.
 Viewed another way, the marginalization step may destroy the dependency structure of the original graphical model, making the subsequent maximization step far more challenging.
-Probably for these reasons, there is much less work on marginal MAP than that on joint MAP or marginalization, despite its importance to many practical problems.
+Probably for these reasons, there is much less work on marginal MAP than that on joint MAP or marginalization, despite its importance to many practical problems. \qiangnew{In practice, it is common to over-use the simpler joint MAP or marginalization even when marginal MAP would be more appropriate.
+This may cause serious problems, as we illustrate in Example~\ref{exa:weather_dilemma} and our empirical results in Section~\ref{sec:experiments}. }

-\textbf{Contributions.} We reform the mixed-inference problem to a joint maximization problem as a free energy objective that extends the well-known log-partition function duality form, making it possible to easily extend essentially arbitrary variational algorithms to marginal MAP.
+\textbf{Contributions.} We reformulate the mixed-inference problem to a joint maximization problem as a free energy objective that extends the well-known log-partition function duality form, making it possible to easily extend essentially arbitrary variational algorithms to marginal MAP.
 In particular, we propose a novel ``mixed-product" BP algorithm that is a hybrid of max-product, sum-product, and a special ``argmax-product" message updates, as well as a convergent proximal point algorithm that works by iteratively solving pure (or annealed) marginalization tasks.
 We also present junction graph BP variants of our algorithms, that work on models with higher order cliques.
 We also discuss mean field methods and highlight their connection to the expectation-maximization (EM) algorithm.
 We give theoretical guarantees on the global and local optimality of our algorithms for cases when the sum variables form tree structured subgraphs.
-Our numerical experiments show that our methods can provide significantly better solutions than existing algorithms, including a similar hybrid message passing algorithm by \citet{Jiang10} and a state-of-the-art algorithm based on local search methods.
+Our numerical experiments show that our methods can provide significantly better solutions than existing algorithms, including a similar hybrid message passing algorithm by \citet{Jiang10} and a state-of-the-art algorithm based on local search methods. \qiangold{A preliminary version of this work has appeared in \citet{liu11marginal_MAP}.}